Vaccination Clinics 2025

 Who Should Get the Flu Vaccine?

 The CDC advises that everyone ages 6 months and older should receive the flu vaccine annually.
-The flu vaccine not only helps protect against the flu, but also reduces the risk of severe flu complications.
+The flu vaccine not only helps protect against the flu but also reduces the risk of severe flu complications.

-Who Should Get the Updated COVID-19 Vaccine?
+Who Should Get the COVID-19 Vaccine?

-Are There Any New Side Effects?
+Are There Any Side Effects?

-No, the side effects of the updated COVID-19 vaccine are consistent with those of previous versions.
 Common side effects include pain, redness, or swelling at the injection site, fatigue, muscle aches, headaches, chills, or a low-grade fever.
 These typically resolve within a day or two and can be managed with rest, fluids, and over-the-counter pain relievers.

 Yes, it is safe and convenient to receive both vaccines simultaneously.
 Studies show that those who schedule both vaccines together are more likely to complete both, and there is no change in the immune response whether they are given together or separately.